 to the group permitted by the allowlist in order to retrieve the

 In the allowlist, you can specify any combination of the following:

 IPv6 addresses (for example,

 IPv6 addresses with CIDR notation (for example,

 Host names with CIDR notation (for example,

-Before MySQL 8.0.14, host names could only resolve to IPv4 addresses.
-From MySQL 8.0.14, host names can resolve to IPv4 addresses, IPv6 addresses, or both.
+Host names can resolve to IPv4 addresses, IPv6 addresses, or both.
 If a host name resolves to both an IPv4 and an IPv6 address, the IPv4 address is always used for Group Replication connections.
 You can use CIDR notation in combination with host names or IP addresses to permit a block of IP addresses with a particular network prefix, but do ensure that all the IP addresses in the specified subnet are under your control.

 When a connection attempt from an IP address is refused because

 the address is not in the allowlist, the refusal message always

 prints the IP address in IPv6 format.
 IPv4 addresses are